Any conditions added to a tenancy agreement must comply with the law. This page provides guidance on conditions landlords can and cannot add.

 Conditions that landlords cannot add

-Any conditions that are inconsistent with the law will have no effect.
-A landlord cannot enforce what is outside the law, and tenants cannot sign away any of their RTA rights.
+Landlords cannot add conditions that are inconsistent with the Act or that go beyond what the Act requires of tenants.
+Conditions that are inconsistent with the Act will have no effect.
+A landlord cannot enforce what is outside the law, and tenants cannot sign away any of their rights under the Act.

-If landlords wish to add a condition to a tenancy agreement and are unsure if it is consistent with the RTA, they should seek independent legal advice.
+If landlords wish to add a condition to a tenancy agreement and are unsure if it is consistent with the Act, they should seek independent legal advice.